-2. Select Connect AWS account and click Next.
+2. Select Connect account and click Next.

-- 3. (Optional) Specify scan settings: - Inventory: Inventory consists of the functions that you want Contrast to scan.
-The default value is to scan all functions in your AWS account.
+- 3. Select the AWS option under the Cloud provider section. - 4.
+(Optional) Specify scan settings: - Inventory: Inventory consists of the functions that you want Contrast to scan.
+The default value is to scan all functions in your AWS account. - Initial scan: This setting determines actions that Contrast takes to scan your functions.